 School District foundation funding is based on the annualized full-time equivalent (FTE) enrollment of each student.
 The funding formula the Ohio Department of Education (ODE) is legislatively required to follow will continue to adjust as enrollment information is updated by the School District, which can extend past the fiscal year end.
-As of the date of this report, ODE has finalized the impact of enrollment adjustments to the June 30, 2020 Foundation funding for the District.
-As a result of the adjustments, the District received an additional \$18,641 from ODE.
-This amount has not been included in the financial statements..
+As a result of FY21 review, the School District owes \$12,427 to ODE.
+This amount has not been included in the financial statements